robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-behaviour/autumn-week-4-ect-video.md

 ### Presenter main

-We need to pay attention to something in order to learn it, and yet, paying attention isn't always easy.
+We need to pay attention to something in order to learn it, and yet, paying attention isn’t always easy.
 It may be that the content is unfamiliar.
 Most people will struggle to keep hold of information when they know very little about it.
-It can be harder to pay attention to something that you don't feel you're good at.
+It can be harder to pay attention to something that you don’t feel you’re good at.
 Competing distractions can get in the way, someone whispering behind you.
 Some pupils with SEND may find it hard to pay attention at times.
 But whilst paying attention can be difficult, the good news is we can help.